fjaviermb/avea/README.md

 # TODO

-Add the possibility to launch ambiances (which are mood-based scenes built in the bulb itslef) from the script.
+- Add the possibility to launch ambiances (which are mood-based scenes built in the bulb itslef) from the script.
+- Query the bulb for its current state